WHO WE ARE

 Dr Simon Cook

-Dr Simon Cook joined the Chemicals Management Department in March 2021, to provide support on recent EU flagship regulatory developments such as the Chemicals Strategy for Sustainability.
+Dr Simon Cook joined the Health, Environment and Chemicals Department in March 2021, to provide support on recent EU flagship regulatory developments such as the Chemicals Strategy for Sustainability.

 Simon is a Materials Scientist with a degree and PhD from the University of Cambridge, UK.
 His 27-year work experience includes 20 years in the mining industry and 2 years in the industry (metal) association space.
 During the last years, his focus has been on market access issues for metals, including product stewardship and regulatory affairs.